Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 ## Usage for the Map Functionality
 In order to use the map functionality in the `CAN MAP Visualizer`  tab,  firefox must be used instead of google chrome.
 The map functionality is located on the left side of the screen.
  * Create new node
-    * Double click the left button on the mouse anywhere in the map container to populate a new node
+    * Double click the left button on the mouse anywhere in the map container to populate a new node.
 * Set Off Limits
     * Right click on any node for context menu to display.
 Then click on `Set Off-Limits`.
-    * Node will be greyed out once it is set to off-limits
+    * Node will be greyed out once it is set to off-limits.
 * Search Node
     * The left navigation bar has a search input with a `search` button.
 Type in any character/substring on the input component.
-Once character/substring is typed, click on the `search` button to begin the seaching
+Once character/substring is typed, click on the `search` button to begin the seaching.
     * A node can be searched by a character, substring, or string. * When input typed matches a node, the node will be highlighted in blue.